 You must pay the cost of any replacement keys and in some circumstances replacement locks.

-You will need to arrange your own insurance cover for personal items such as wheelchairs, coats and mobile phones.
-One option is to extend your household insurance cover.
+You will need to arrange your own contents insurance for personal items such as wheelchairs, coats and mobile phones.
+One option is to extend your household contents insurance cover.

 Non-standard equipment or modifications